salesforce/apollo/README.md

 ## Requirements
 Apollo is a pure Java application  The build system uses Maven, and requires Maven 3.8.1+.
 The Maven enforcer plugin enforces dependency convergance and Apollo is built using Java 17.

 Apollo is a [multi module Maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
 This means that the various modules of Apollo are built and versioned as a whole, rather than being seperated out into individual repositories.
 This also means that modules refer to other modules within the project as dependencies, and consequently must be built in the correct order.
 Note that Maven does this by default, so there should be no issues.
 However, it does mean that you can't simply cd into a module and build it without building its dependencies first.

-## Building
-To build Apollo, cd to the root directory of the repository and then do:

-    mvn clean install

-Note that the  _install_  maven goal is **required**, as this installs the modules in your local repository for use by dependent modules within the rest of the build.
-You must have invoked maven on the Apollo project root with the "install" goal at least once, to correctly build any arbitrary submodule.

-You can, of course, use the "--also-make-dependents" argument for maven "-amd" if you want to build a particular module without performing the full build.
+If you feel you must do so, please make sure to include the "install" goal and please make sure you add the "--also-make-dependents" or "--amd" parameter to your maven invocation.

 ## Code Generation In Apollo
 Apollo requires code generation as part of the build.
 This is done in the Maven "generate-sources" phase of the build.
 Consequently, this build phase *must* be run at least once in order to generate the java sources required by the rest of the build.